cryptolok/GhostInTheNet/README.md

 Besides, it doesn't impact a normal internet or LAN connection on the host perspective.

-If you're connecting to a host, it will be authorised to do so, but shortly after stopping the communication, the host will forget about you because, ARP tables won't stay long without a fresh request.
+If you're connecting to a host, it will be authorised to do so, but shortly after stopping the communication, the host will forget about you because, ARP/NDP tables won't stay long without a fresh request.

 Regarding the large compatibility and cross-platforming, it's very useful for offsec/pentest/redteaming as well.